Getting Over the Dam

 In this project we contend that an evaluation of the interactions among entities in the face of uncertainty may inform the processes by which recovery policies and actions are made.
 With partners in NOAA, FWS and others, this project examines the social-science/policy interface of Atlantic salmon recovery decision making in Maine.
 Key stakeholders have identified the following research and project objectives:

 - Describe entity interactions with respect to jurisdiction, capacity and mission;

 - Understand how social and institutional factors shape entity interactions;

 - Promote effectiveness of current legal and policy frameworks in recovery planning.

-- Carly Sponarski, University of Maine, Assistant Professor of Human Dimension of Wildlife and Fisheries Conservation, Department of Wildlife, Fisheries, and Conservation Biology
+- Carly Sponarski, Assistant Professor of Human Dimension of Wildlife and Fisheries Conservation, Dept. of Wildlife, Fisheries, and Conservation Biology, UMaine

-- Bridie McGreavy, University of Maine, Assistant Professor of Environmental Communication, School of Communications and Journalism
+- Bridie McGreavy, Assistant Professor of Environmental Communication, School of Communications and Journalism, UMaine

 - Joseph Zydlewski, United States Geological Survey, Professor of Fisheries Science and Assistant-Leader-Fisheries, Maine Cooperative Fish and Wildlife Research Unit